BestSens/gd32-cmake-example/README.md

 # GD32 CMake example

-**THIS PROJECT IS CURRENTLY IN A NON-WORKING STATE AS I DON'T YET HAVE HARDWARE TO TEST THE BUILDS**

 Goal of this repo is to provide an example CMake project to build the GigaDevice Demo suites provided for the GD32F4xx derivates with the standard GNU Arm Embedded Toolchain.

-Currently it's just a copy of the Demo Suites package with added CMake files, a toolchain configuration and a converted startup asm to be compatible with the GNU compiler.
+Currently it's just a copy of the Demo Suites package with added CMake files, a toolchain configuration, a converted startup asm to be compatible with the GNU compiler and a linker script.

 I've also commented out the documentation building for lwip in the ENET example to don't require doxygen to configure.

-I've removed '&'s from various Example paths as they are note compatible with CMake.
+I've removed '&'s from various Example paths as they are note compatible with CMake and did some fixes that break compilation on Unix based systems.

 ## Dependencies
 To build this package you need a working GNU Arm Embedded Toolchain (tested with 11.3-rel1), CMake and a build system installed.
 I'm using Ninja in my examples.